techmatlock/c0524-code-solutions/fetch-in-react/fetch-in-react-quiz-notes.md

 - How do you use `useEffect` to load component data every time the data key changes?

-By adding the state variable to the dependencies array.
+By adding the data key to the dependencies array.

 - In a large-scale production app, what are some better alternatives for loading and managing backend data?